maxime-tournier/maxime-tournier.github.com/notes/geometric-algebra.md

 Let us now add that one bit of Euclidean geometry giving the geometric product all its power (and name).
 Consider an inner product $$\cdot$$ over $$\RR^n$$: it is a symmetric positive bilinear form.
-All that we're asking of the geometric product is that its symmetric part be the inner product:
+All that we're asking of the geometric product of two vectors is that its symmetric part be the inner product:

 $$\half\block{uv + vu} = u\cdot v$$